ibilalkayy/ibilalkayy/README.md

 #### Projects

-- A command line application for Weaviate client called [wecli](https://github.com/ibilalkayy/wecli).
+- A command line application for the Weaviate client called [wecli](https://github.com/ibilalkayy/wecli).
 - A project management application in CLI called [proctl](https://github.com/ibilalkayy/proctl).
 - A software automatically [takes the backup](https://github.com/ibilalkayy/Automatic-Backup-and-Monitoring-Software) from your computer.